sadensmol/test_gambling_be_go/readme.md

 - dockerization could done with multistage build, it makes final image smaller and more secure.

 it took me 2.5 hrs.

+# feedback
+- Usage of sync.Mutex instead of sync.RWMutex.
+- The service has become stateful; it would have been better to create an abstraction for some storage.